rs-pro/docker-exec-api/README.md

 Not designed to execute untrusted user-provided commands.

-Websocket connection is read-only and not protected by api key (but requires a random docker id) by design.
+Websocket connection is read-only and not protected by api key (but requires a client to know a random docker id) by design so it can be served directly to end user.

 Developed for [rtrack.ru](https://rtrack.ru) as a part of deployment automation service.